EntityEvolution/ev-tpmenu-ui/README.md

-# PE-tpmenu-ui
+# ev-tpmenu-ui
 [Preview](https://streamable.com/9iqh3q)

-## Description

-**PE-tpmenu-ui** is a teleport menu that allows you to teleport to pre-confugred locations.
-By default, this resource comes with 10 locations.
-These can be changed by editing the resource.
-See *Adding Locations*.
+A simple NUI teleport menu

+# License
+This project does not contain a license, therefore you are not allowed to add one and claim it as yours.
+You are not allowed to sell this nor re-distribute it.
+If you want to modify or make an agreement, you can contact me.
+Pull requests are accepted as long as they do not contain breaking changes.
+You can read more [here](https://opensource.stackexchange.com/questions/1720/what-can-i-assume-if-a-publicly-published-project-has-no-license)

 ## Usage:
 The menu can be opened by doing the following: